loritheladybug7-Ivy/SDEV_220_Final_Project_Applebees/README.md

 <h3>Description:</h3>
 This is our final project for SDEV 220 at Ivy Tech Community College.
-We are designing a program for Applebee's to organize their recipes to help utilize their supply and reduce food waste.
+We are designing a program for Applebee's to organize their recipes.

 The minimum requirements are as follows: